-A prescription foot orthosis, commonly known as a foot orthotic, is an in-shoe brace which is designed to correct for abnormal foot and lower extremity function [the lower extremity includes the foot, ankle, leg, knee, thigh and hip.
-In correcting abnormal foot and lower extremity function, the prescription foot orthosis reduces the strain on injured structures in the foot and lower extremity, allowing them to heal and become non-painful.
-In addition, prescription foot orthoses help prevent future problems from occurring in the foot and lower extremity by reducing abnormal or pathological forces acting on the foot and lower extremity.
+A prescription foot orthosis, commonly known as a foot orthotic, is an in-shoe brace which is designed to correct for abnormal foot and lower extremity function (the lower extremity includes the foot, ankle, leg, knee, thigh and hip).
+In correcting abnormal foot and lower extremity function, the prescription foot orthosis reduces the strain on injured structures in the foot and lower extremity, allowing them to heal and resume activities without pain.
+In addition, prescription foot orthoses can help prevent future problems from occurring by reducing abnormal or pathological forces acting on the foot and lower extremity.

-Podiatrists prescribe two main types of prescription foot orthoses for their patients, accommodative orthoses and functional foot orthoses.
-Both types of prescription foot orthoses are used to correct the foot plant of the patient so that the pain in their foot or lower extremity will improve so that normal activities can be resumed without pain.
-However, accommodative and functional foot orthoses are generally made using different materials and may not look or feel the same.
-Both types of prescription foot orthoses are nearly always prescribed as a pair to allow more normal function of both feet [similar to having both the left and right wheels of a car realigned in a front end alignment].
+Podiatrists prescribe two main types of prescription foot orthoses for their patients: accommodative orthoses and functional foot orthoses.
+Both types of prescription foot orthoses are used to correct the foot plant of the patient, however, accommodative and functional foot orthoses are generally made using different materials and may not look or feel the same.
+Both types of prescription foot orthoses are nearly always prescribed as a pair to allow more normal function of both feet.

 Accommodative Foot Orthoses

 Accommodative foot orthoses are used to cushion, pad or relieve pressure from a painful or injured area on the bottom of the foot.
 They may also be designed to try to control abnormal function of the foot.
-Accommodative orthoses may be made of a wide range of materials such as cork, leather, plastic foams, and rubber materials.
-They are generally more flexible and soft than functional foot orthoses.
-Accommodative orthoses are fabricated from a three dimensional model of the foot which may be made by taking a plaster mold of the foot, stepping into a box of compressible foam, or scanning the foot with a mechanical or optical scanner.
+Accommodative orthoses may be made of a wide range of materials such as cork, leather, plastic foams, and rubber materials, and they are generally more flexible and soft than functional foot orthoses.
+Accommodative orthoses are created from a three dimensional model of the foot which may be made by taking a plaster mold of the foot, stepping into a box of compressible foam, or scanning the foot with a mechanical or optical scanner.

-Functional foot orthoses are used to correct abnormal foot function and, in so doing, also correct for abnormal lower extremity function.
+Functional foot orthoses are used to correct abnormal foot function and abnormal lower extremity function.
 Some types of functional foot orthoses may also be designed to accommodate painful areas on the bottoms of the foot, just like accommodative foot orthoses.
 Functional foot orthoses may be made of flexible, semi-rigid or rigid plastic or graphite materials.
 They are relatively thin and easily fit into most types of shoes.
 They are fabricated from a three dimensional model of the foot which may be made by taking a plaster mold of the foot, stepping into a box of compressible foam, or scanning the foot with a mechanical or optical scanner.

 Functional foot orthoses are useful in the treatment of a very wide range of painful conditions of the foot and lower extremities.
 Big toe joint and lesser toe joint pain, arch and instep pain, ankle pain and heel pain are commonly treated with functional foot orthoses.
 Since abnormal foot function causes abnormal leg, knee and hip function, then functional foot orthoses are commonly also used to treat painful tendinitis and bursitis conditions in the ankle, knee and hip, in addition to shin splints in the legs.
-The advantages of functional foot orthoses are that they are relatively durable, infrequently require adjustments and more likely to fit into standard shoes.
-The disadvantages are that they are relatively difficult to adjust and relatively firm and less cushiony.
+Functional foot orthoses are relatively durable, infrequently require adjustments, and are more likely to fit into standard shoes.

-The podiatrist then next must make a three dimensional model of the patient’s feet in order to make a prescription foot orthosis.
-This is done by either applying plaster splints to the patient’s foot, by having the patient step into a box of compressible foam, or having the foot scanned by a mechanical or optical scanner.
-The resultant three-dimensional model of the foot is then used along with a detailed orthosis prescription from the podiatrist to have the prescription foot orthoses made for the patient.
-Most podiatrists have a specialty podiatric orthosis laboratory make their orthoses while some podiatrists make their own prescription foot orthoses.
+Your podiatrist will then make a three dimensional model of your feet in order to make a prescription foot orthoses.
+This is done by either applying plaster splints to the patient’s foot, having the patient step into a box of compressible foam, or having the foot scanned by a mechanical or optical scanner.
+The three-dimensional model of the foot is then used along with a detailed orthosis prescription from your specialist to have the prescription foot orthoses made for the patient.

-The advantages of prescription foot orthoses are many.
-First of all, they are custom made for each foot of each patient, so that each foot orthosis will only fit one foot correctly.
-In addition, since they fit so exactly to the persons foot, they can be made with relatively rigid, durable materials with a minimal chance of discomfort or irritation to the patients foot.
+Foot orthoses are custom made for each foot of each patient, so that each foot orthosis will only fit one foot correctly.
+In addition, since they fit so exactly to the person's foot, they can be made with relatively rigid, durable materials with a minimal chance of discomfort or irritation to the foot.
 Prescription foot orthoses also have a much greater potential to effectively and permanently treat painful conditions, all the way from the toes to the lower back, since they are designed specifically for an individual’s biomechanical nature.
 If you are in need of foot orthoses for your foot or ankle near San Antonio, TX, South Texas Podiatry has got you covered.
 Visit our office at , or call us at to get more information.